dietcokechan/dietcokechan/README.md

   <img src="https://media4.giphy.com/media/jUQnMvjMiKdgVblLrX/giphy.gif?cid=ecf05e47vrrst0bp4q62qmfci3kdnk6nwtzt0voxhkeotclu&rid=giphy.gif&ct=s" width="50px" height="45px"/>
 </h1>

-My name is Habiba Sameh, I'm a self-taught programmer, majored in Art Education.
-I like playing video games, writing about things that interest me, and experimenting with different technologies!

-## About me:

-🌱 I’m always actively learning and growing by virtue of persistence, resilience and self-motivation.

-🌸 I'm very enthusiastic about Game Development, and all things Graphics!

-📚 I like reading on different topics to broaden my interests and knowledge.

-✨ I'm very open to new experiences and opportunities!
+Hello!
+I’m a dedicated software engineer who enjoys working in fast-paced environments.
+I adapt quickly and love taking on new challenges, which helps me keep learning and growing.
+I’m self-motivated and always looking for ways to improve my skills and find creative solutions.

+I believe that being open to change is important in tech, and I’m excited to try out new tools and methods.
+Let’s connect and see how we can work together to create great solutions!

 ## You can reach me here:
 <a href="mailto:habibasamehmosa@gmail.com"><img src="https://user-images.githubusercontent.com/68277372/168045856-4c9d41cc-e687-49db-882a-9282509b2700.png" width="60" height="60"></a>